-Converts the string representation of a date and time to its DateTime equivalent by using culture-specific format information and formatting style.
+Converts the specified string representation of a date and time to its DateTime equivalent using the specified culture-specific format information and formatting style.

 Assembly: mscorlib (in mscorlib.dll)

-A string that contains a date and time to convert.
+A string containing a date and time to convert.

 An object that supplies culture-specific formatting information about s.